 Pregnancy disability leave: leave taken by an employee for their own disability related to pregnancy, including pregnancy termination or childbirth, whether the disability occurs before, during or after the birth of the child or for prenatal care, including fertility or infertility treatment.

-Sick child leave: leave taken to care for an employee’s child who is suffering from an illness, injury, or condition that requires home care; or.
-Under OFLA, sick child leave takenincludes leave to care for an employee’s child whose school or child care provider has been closed in conjunction with a statewide public health emergency declared by a public health official.
+Sick child leave: leave taken to care for an employee’s child who is suffering from an illness, injury, or condition that requires home care; or leave taken to care for an employee’s child whose school or child care provider has been closed in conjunction with a statewide public health emergency declared by a public health official.

 Bereavement leave: leave taken to deal with the death of a covered family member and includes leave taken to attend the funeral or alternative to a funeral of the family member, to make arrangements necessitated by the death of the family member, or to grieve the death of the family member.
-[When such leave is used for a family member who is related by affinity, the district requires an attestation form signed and submitted by the employee.].
+[When such leave is used for a family member who is related by affinity, the district requires an attestation form signed and submitted by the employee.]

-Eligible employees may also access OMFLA under OFLA for the purpose of spending time with a spouse or domestic partner who is in the military and has been notified of an impending call or order to active duty, or who has been deployed during a period of military conflict.
+Eligible employees may also access OMFLA for the purpose of spending time with a spouse or domestic partner who is in the military and has been notified of an impending call or order to active duty, or who has been deployed during a period of military conflict.

 Definitions